DanielOaks/GodotResponseSystem/README.md

 ### Responses
 These describe how actors respond once a rule is matched.

+- Responses... define how an actor should respond to a rule!
+These include the lines of text to say, actions to take, and more.
+- All responses in a **response group** are treated as variants, and are picked at random.

 **Response groups** include more than one response.
 How this works is that there are more than one response which GRS treats as variants, randomly picking between them.
 When you are using a response group, fill **only the `name` and `flags` column** in the first line, with any group-specific flags.
 Then for the responses in that group, use the following lines **with an empty name column**.